richardcrabbe/mapping-aussie-weeds/MappingBitoubush@BirdiesBeachNSW.md

 print('glcmBands_plus_pcaBands', glcmBands_plus_pcaBands);
 ```

+* Image Segmentation\
-* Image Segmentation using the simple non-iterative clustering (SNIC) to produce geographic objects as input variables
+The image was segmented using the simple non-iterative clustering (SNIC) to produce geographic objects to use as input variables